Brenda Alviena Silah (BT12110021)

 Cooperative / cooperative learning

-· studying with other learners to reach a common learning goal.
+learners to reach a common learning goal.

-· It is crucial for the system or learning material offer to the learner a tool that can be used to communicate, negotiate, discussing regarding a particular assignment or learning problem with each other over a distance.
+the system or learning material offer to the learner a tool that can be used to communicate,

-· cooperative learning more structured (teacher has the control) than collaborative learning
+learning more structured (teacher has the control) than collaborative learning

 Goal orientation

-· should be clear to the learner
+should be clear to

 Applicability

-· the approach taken in learning material should correspond to the skills that the learner will later need in everyday and working life
+in learning material should correspond to the skills that the learner will

 Added value

-· usually in the form of creative use of the possibilities that the computer offers for example voice, image, video files
+of creative use of the possibilities that the computer offers for example

-· induce creativity in learners when using the learning materials.
+in learners when using the learning materials.

 Motivation

-· consciously / subconsciously goal-oriented
+consciously /

-· support the direction of an individual’s general behavior
+direction of an individual’s general behavior

-· key concepts of motivation include incentives, self-regulation, expectations, attributions of failure and success, performance or learning goals, intrinsic and extrinsic goal orientation.
+failure and success, performance or learning goals, intrinsic and extrinsic

 Valuation of previous knowledge

-· learning material used associates with previous learning
+used associates with previous learning

 Flexibility

-· suite the learner’s individual differences
+suite the learner’s

-· contents of the learning material should contains diverse assignments that more adaptable and so that it will easier to combine them to fit the student’s individual needs.
+so that it will easier to combine them to fit the student’s individual needs.

 Feedback